Daursu/database-config-loader/readme.md

 # Database Config Loader : Database powered configuration for Laravel

+### Note: This is a fork from https://bitbucket.org/hailwoodnz/database-config-loader/overview

 `Database Config Loader` is a composer package for the [Laravel PHP Framework](http://laravel.com/) that works in tandem with the default config package to allow developers to easily add user-configurable settings to their app and packages.

 ### Key Features